securitytxt/security-txt/draft-foudil-securitytxt.md

 should use for reporting security vulnerabilities such as an email address, a phone number and/or a web page with contact information.
 The "Contact" field MUST always be present in a security.txt file.
-If this field indicates a web URL, then it MUST begin with "https://" (as per section 2.7.2 of {{!RFC7230}}).
+If this field indicates a web URI, then it MUST begin with "https://" (as per section 2.7.2 of {{!RFC7230}}).
 Security email addresses should use the conventions defined in section 4 of {{!RFC2142}}.